 The biological treatment plant proposed is a typical "total oxidation activated sludge plant".
-This process has been very widely and successfully implemented in medium and large scale textile wastewater treatment plants all over the world including a 300 MLD plant in China.
+This process has been very widely and successfully implemented in medium and large scale textile wastewater ©Universal Water Registry.
+No part of this document , may be reproduced in whole or in part in any manner without permission .18 treatment plants all over the world including a 300 MLD plant in China.
 This technology is widely practiced in Italy, Spain, Mexico, Brazil, Bangladesh and Honduras where large number of textile wastewater treatment plants have been designed and operated successfully for more than a two decades.